 Average Customer Rating:

-3 out of 6(50%)customers would recommend this product.
+4 out of 7(57%)reviewers would recommend this product.

 Customer Reviews for Solid ClassMate® Medium Backpack